 Editor’s note: This article originally appeared in BEEF in March 2009.
 It has been updated to reflect changes in fence technology and use since then.

-3. The right sized energizer
+3. Correctly sized energizer

-Undersized energizers are another common mistake, Gerrish says.
-His guideline: 1 joule of output per mile of fence, regardless of how many strands of wire.
+Gerrish recommends 1 joule of output per mile of fence, regardless of how many strands of wire.
 If there’s a total of six miles of fence, it requires a minimum of a 6-joule energizer.

 Grounding is 99% of the electric fence, the specialists explain.
-Gerrish uses this rule of thumb: 3 ft. of ground rods per joule of energizer output.
-So if the fence is using a 6-joule energizer, it would call for 18 ft. of ground rods.
-“Typically this would be three, 6-ft. ground rods, spaced at least 10 ft. apart,” Gerrish explains.
+Gerrish uses this rule of thumb: 3 feet of ground rods per joule of energizer output.
+So if the fence is using a 6-joule energizer, 18 feet of ground rods are called for.
+“Typically this would be three, 6-foot ground rods, spaced at least 10 feet apart,” Gerrish explains.